The Mutual Visibility Problem for Fat Robots with Lights: Abstract

 \section{Abstract}

 Given a set of $n\geq 1$ unit disk robots in the Euclidean plane, we consider the fundamental problem of providing mutual visibility to them: the robots must reposition themselves to reach a configuration where they all see each other.
 This problem arises under obstructed visibility, where a robot cannot see another robot if there is a third robot on the straight line segment between them.
-This problem was solved by Sharma {\it et al.}~\cite{sharma2018complete} in the luminous robots model, where each robot is equipped with an externally visible light that can assume colors from a fixed set of colors, using 9 colors and $O(n)$ rounds.
+This problem was solved by Sharma {\it et al.}~[ICDCN, 2018] in the luminous robots model, where each robot is equipped with an externally visible light that can assume colors from a fixed set of colors, using 9 colors and $O(n)$ rounds.
 In this work, we present an algorithm that requires only 2 colors and $O(n)$ rounds.
-The number of colors is optimal since at least two colors are required for point robots~\cite{di2017mutual}.
+The number of colors is optimal since at least two colors are required even for point robots~[Di Luna {\it et al.}, Information and Computation, 2017].

 \keywords{Mutual visibility \and Fat robots \and Obstructed visibility \and Collision avoidance \and Robots with lights}